-There are many mental health resources that can help address LGBTQ bullying and help deal with it if you’ve experienced it or someone you know is struggling.
-Finding a support group or a LGBTQ friendly therapist can be your first step.
+There are many mental health resources that can help address LGBTQIA+ bullying and help deal with it if you’ve experienced it or someone you know is struggling.
+Finding a support group or a LGBTQIA+ friendly therapist can be your first step.
 You don’t have to suffer alone.
 There are people out there and resources available to help you navigate difficult situations like these.

 If you or someone you care about is being bullied, being an advocate and standing up to bullying is one of the kindest, strongest things you can do.
 For more information on how to help, check out the following resources:

-- Parents, Families, and Friends of Lesbians and Gays (PFLAG) — PFLAG is the first and largest organization for lesbian, gay, bisexual, transgender, and queer (LGBTQ+) people, their parents and families, and allies.
+- Parents, Families, and Friends of Lesbians and Gays (PFLAG) — PFLAG is the first and largest organization for lesbian, gay, bisexual, transgender, and queer (LGBTQIA+) people, their parents and families, and allies.

-- Advocates for Youth Toolkit: Creating Safe Space for GLBTQ Youth — Advocates’ mission is driven by its vision of Rights.
+- Advocates for Youth Toolkit: Creating Safe Space for LGBTQIA+ Youth — Advocates’ mission is driven by its vision of Rights.
 Respect.
 Responsibility.

 - Human Rights Watch — Human Rights Watch defends the rights of people in 90 countries around the world.
 They spotlight abuses and bring perpetrators to justice.

-- The Trevor Project —The Trevor Project is the world’s largest suicide prevention and crisis intervention organization for LGBTQ (lesbian, gay, bisexual, transgender, queer, and questioning) young people.
+- The Trevor Project —The Trevor Project is the world’s largest suicide prevention and crisis intervention organization for LGBTQIA+ (lesbian, gay, bisexual, transgender, queer, and questioning) young people.

 - LGBTQIA+ National Help Center — The LGBTQIA+ National Help Center offers three hotlines for adults, youths, and seniors 50 and over.
 There is also an online support chat where you can message a peer support volunteer, and they offer weekly moderated youth chat rooms.